Twins vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 50 hits with 13 doubles, seven home runs and 20 walks.
-He has driven in 20 runs with five stolen bases.
+- Freeman has 52 hits with 14 doubles, seven home runs, 21 walks and 21 RBI.
+He's also stolen six bases.

-- Freeman hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .368 with two doubles, two home runs, three walks and six RBI.
+- Freeman hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .450 with three doubles, two home runs, three walks and seven RBI.

 Freeman Recent Games